Symptoms of a Bad Torque Converter

 ACCELERATION LOSS

-If you press the accelerator pedal, you may feel a sluggish car acceleration.
+If you press the accelerator pedal, you may feel sluggish car acceleration.
 This may be a symptom of a bad torque converter or a failed transmission.
-There will be a problem in the frictional clutch that locks at higher speeds.
+There will be a problem with the frictional clutch that locks at higher speeds.
 Besides, there may be a problem with the turbine in the torque converter that connects the transmission’s input shaft to the gears and supplies power to the wheels.

 ROUGH IDLING